plitwin/bootstrap-4-talk/README.md

 ## Step D
 1. Let's turn to the About page.
 2. Copy in initial version and view in browser.
-3. This page has uses a flexbox at the bottom that contains a copy of media objects.
+3. This page uses a few new Bootstrap 4 classes...
+* It uses a flexbox at the bottom that contains a couple of media objects arranged side by side.
 3. Looks good but there are a number of issues that show up when viewed in a smaller browser.
 * This page has some of the same overlay issues that the Index page.
 * Also some columns get too squished.
 Note the the middle set of EXERCISE & CONTROL groups.
 * Also note the flexbox also gets too squished.
 We can fix that of course.
+4. Copy in the final version of the About page and view in browser.
+Fixes...
+* d classes used for EXERCISE & CONTROL groups divs.
+They now break at md size.
+* d classes used in flexbox (class="d-flex flex-column flex-sm-row") containing the media objects
+* d classes also used in the flexbox used to display funding agency.